subquery/subql/docs/create/mapping.md

 }
 ```

 The [SubstrateExtrinsic](https://github.com/OnFinality-io/subql/blob/a5ab06526dcffe5912206973583669c7f5b9fdc9/packages/types/src/interfaces.ts#L21) extends [GenericExtrinsic](https://github.com/polkadot-js/api/blob/a9c9fb5769dec7ada8612d6068cf69de04aa15ed/packages/types/src/extrinsic/Extrinsic.ts#L170).
-It is assigned an `id` (the block to which this extrinsic belongs) and provide an extrinsic property which extends the events among this block.
-Additionally it records the success status of this extrinsic.
+It is assigned an `id` (the block to which this extrinsic belongs) and provides an extrinsic property that extends the events among this block.
+Additionally, it records the success status of this extrinsic.

 ## Query States
 Our goal is to cover all data sources for users for mapping handlers (more than just the three interface event types above).
 Therefore, we have exposed some of the @polkadot/api interfaces to increase capabilities.

-These are the interface we currently support:
+These are the interfaces we currently support:
 - [api.query.&lt;module&gt;.&lt;method&gt;()](https://polkadot.js.org/docs/api/start/api.query) will query the <strong>current</strong> block.
 - [api.query.&lt;module&gt;.&lt;method&gt;.multi()](https://polkadot.js.org/docs/api/start/api.query.multi/#multi-queries-same-type) will make multiple queries of the <strong>same</strong> type at the current block.
 - [api.queryMulti()](https://polkadot.js.org/docs/api/start/api.query.multi/#multi-queries-distinct-types) will make multiple queries of <strong>different</strong> types at the current block.

-These are the interface we do **NOT** support currently:
+These are the interfaces we do **NOT** support currently:
 - ~~api.tx.*~~
 - ~~api.derive.*~~
 - ~~api.query.&lt;module&gt;.&lt;method&gt;.at~~